Front Desk Interview Questions

 A high school diploma or GED is required for the position of a front desk clerk, along with several years of experience in customer service and/or the hospitality industry.
 Possessing a proficiency in two or more languages will make an applicant more competitive, particularly for larger hotels catering to an international clientele.
 Good oral and written communication skills are also required, along with proper phone communication skills.

-Salaries for Front Desk Clerks range between $20K to $38K, with the median being $28K.
+Salaries for front desk clerks range between $20K and $38K with the median being $28K.

 Interviews Are Unpredictable